 Elementwise addition of a and b, i.e.

-a[i] + b
+a[i] + b.

 FGraphNode *fadd_cf(FGraphNode *a, const float b)